pariseclipse/Audio_Interactive2DGame/README.md

 1. **Managing Layering Issues**
    - Initially, the player character and interactive objects (e.g., the DJ booth) would appear **under the floor or behind other assets**.
-   - This was resolved by carefully organizing the **Z-index** of nodes and using Godot’s **Y-Sort** property to ensure proper layering based on position.
+   - This was resolved by carefully organising the **Z-index** of nodes and using Godot’s **Y-Sort** property to ensure proper layering based on position.

 2. **Dynamic Lighting Effects**
    - Creating realistic **flashing lights** in a 2D environment required trial and error with **PointLight2D** nodes.
-   - To achieve the desired effect of smooth, randomized flashing lights, a script-based solution was implemented, replacing the manual keyframing approach.
+   - To achieve the desired effect of smooth, randomised flashing lights, a script-based solution was implemented, replacing the manual keyframing approach.

 3. **Audio Management**
    - Adding a **volume control slider** and enabling a **playlist of songs** presented difficulties in maintaining proper paths and handling user inputs.